fnjoin/mysql-k8s-controller/README.md

 For a bit of *chaos testing*, if you delete the corresponding `StatefulSet` object, notice how the controller re-creates that child resource and how it keeps the `status` object updated.

 Also, notice what happens when you delete a `Mysql` resource.
 You can do that by running `kubectl delete mysql db-1`.
 Spoiler alert! the child resources will get cleaned up as well.

+## Using in production

+**Don't use this in production !!!** It is missing useful features like ability to configure read-replicas, automated, backups, and other day-2 kind of concerns.
+There are much better alternatives available - like the [MySQL Operator for Kubernetes](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-introduction.html) from the MySQL team or [VMware Tanzu SQL with MySQL for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-MySQL-for-Kubernetes/index.html)